 After all, my hair’s health has vastly improved since I’ve instituted said rituals, and to be honest, I’d been feeling pretty content with the state of my hair.
 It’s growing, and I’ve been getting compliments.
 My life's two main hair goals.
 Until, that is, celebrity colorist Lorri Goddard (a Hollywood color legend who regularly caters to Ashley Olsen, Charlize Theron, Reese Witherspoon, Chloë Grace Moretz, and more) told me a certain relatively unknown supplement had quite literally transformed her hair.

-In fact, when she stopped taking it (only because she forgot to pick up a new bottle at Erewhon Market), she immediately noticed a difference in the health and appearance of her hair (eyelashes and eyebrows included) and skin.
+In fact, when she stopped taking it (only because she forgot to pick up a new bottle), she immediately noticed a difference in the health and appearance of her hair (eyelashes and eyebrows included) and skin.
 Then, when she went back to it, even her friends noticed the difference—quickly commenting on the lush appearance of her fringe.

 So what’s Goddard’s secret and now the object of my obsession?
 Sea buckthorn oil—a nutrient-rich source extracted from the berries and seeds of the eponymously named plant and one of the world’s richest under-the-radar sources of omega-3s, -6s, -7s, and -9s.
-And more specifically, she swears by this one from SeaBuck Wonders.
-Intrigued?
-Read on.
+And more specifically, she swears by SeaBuck Wonders ($28).

 Like many other naturally inclined and/or herbal remedies, there isn't necessarily a wealth of hard-hitting scientific research to back up legitimate or measurable benefits.
 But considering sea buckthorn's stellar nutrient makeup, it's easy to attribute the plant's nurturing oils to longer, stronger strands and a glowing complexion—especially in thanks to its outstanding range and saturation of omega fatty acids, which have indeed been linked to increased hair growth and shine.